August 21, 2017

 III.
 Recognition Process

 Recognition status runs for one academic year (August 1-July 31) regardless of when an application is approved.
-All student organizations must complete recognition paper through the online recognition portal, engageSC, annually.
+All student organizations must complete recognition paper through the online recognition portal, engageSC, on an annual basis.

 Organizations that do not complete the recognition renewal process by the specified time will lose all privileges.